rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   The node that represents the major version of software is `SOFTWARE_MAJOR_VERSION`.
   Software versioning is used to categorize the unique states of software as it is developed and released.
   <br>
-  The following query returns software major version information. <br>
+  The following query returns software major version information: <br>

   `MATCH (a:SOFTWARE_MAJOR_VERSION) RETURN a.version`